grascya/Strength-of-Concrete-Prediction/README.md

   - Day 28:  36.41040808733174
 - Random Forest Regressor was the best model with a coefficient of determination(R²) of 90% and a Mean Absolute Error(MAE) of 3.7 meaning that, on average, the model's predictions deviate by 3.7 MPa from the actual strength.
 - Age, cement, and water were the three features that contributed to the prediction.

+## Recommendation
+- Add More Data: The decreasing trend in validation error suggests that adding more data could improve the model’s performance.